-Manolín: "The United States has responsibility towards Cuba after 70 years."
+Manolín: "The United States has a responsibility to Cuba after 70 years."

-Manolín asserts that the U.S. is complicit in the Cuban dictatorship if it does not take action and presents a dilemma to Washington: lift the embargo or overthrow the regime.
+Manolín asserts that the U.S. is complicit in the Cuban dictatorship if it does not take action and poses a dilemma to Washington: lift the embargo or topple the regime.

 For Manolín, this logic has psychologically paralyzed the Cuban people for decades.
-"If the United States does nothing from 90 miles away, what are we going to do?
-We are unarmed," he stated, explaining that geographical proximity, far from being an advantage, has acted as a brake: "If we had been farther from the United States, the dictatorship would already be gone.
-But being so close doesn't help us; it harms us."
+"If the United States does nothing 90 miles away, what are we going to do?
+We are unarmed," he pointed out, explaining that geographical proximity, rather than being an advantage, has acted as a brake: "If we had been farther from the United States, the dictatorship would no longer exist.
+But being so close does not benefit us; it harms us."

-The singer was direct in pointing out Washington's implicit complicity: "The United States, silence implies consent.
-If you allow that, you are complicit in the dictatorship."
+The singer was straightforward in highlighting Washington's implicit complicity: "The United States, silence means consent.
+If you allow that, you are being complicit in the dictatorship."

-From that position, the singer presented a binary dilemma to Washington: "Either lift the blockade to remove the justification, or take down the dictatorship.
-And if it has taken you this long, then just take it down directly now."
+From that position, the singer presented a binary dilemma to Washington: "Either lift the blockade to remove the justification, or bring down the dictatorship.
+And if it has taken you this long, then just topple it directly now."

 This stance represents a radical evolution in the artist's thinking.
-Historically critical of the Cuban government, Manolín had always left a door open to the possibility of reforming the regime in his public statements.
+Historically critical of the Cuban government, Manolín had always left a door open for the regime's rectification in his public statements.
 After living five years in Cuba after 20 years of exile, he claims to have lost all hope for internal change and now openly supports external pressure.

-The singer definitively left the island in September 2024 and settled in Spain, from where he has intensified his criticism of the regime.
-In April 2026, he compared the dictatorship to a kidnapping and urged the Cuban people: “Do not save your executioner, it is time for freedom.”
+The singer definitively left the island in September 2024 and settled in Spain, where he has intensified his criticisms of the regime.
+In April 2026, he compared the dictatorship to a kidnapping and urged the Cuban people: "Do not save your executioner, it is time for freedom."

-The international context reinforces Manolín's argument: in January 2026, Trump signed an executive order declaring Cuba a "national emergency and unusual threat" and imposing tariffs on countries that export oil to the island.
+The international context reinforces Manolín's argument: in January 2026, Trump signed an executive order declaring Cuba an "extraordinary and unusual threat" and imposing tariffs on countries that export oil to the island.
 That same month, the UN described the situation in Cuba as a humanitarian emergency, reporting 96,000 postponed surgeries and one million people without regular access to drinking water.

-"It has to end now.
-It’s a moral issue; it's a problem that’s already over.
-It can’t go on," concluded Manolín.
+"It needs to come to an end now.
+It's a moral issue; it's a problem that has reached its limit.
+It can't go on," concluded Manolín.

 Filed under: